In this 2017 harvest, we taste notes of roasted almond, toasted bread, and chocolate.

 We like to recommend using nibs like nuts—in cookies, salads, bread, you name it—but they are so much more dynamic than that.
 They can be punchy and acidic like ripe strawberries, toasty and nutty like roasted almonds, or creamy and sweet like peach ice cream.
 Cocoa nibs are the purest, most direct expression of a cocoa bean’s flavor in all its delicious complexity.

-Learn more about our cocoa beans – the region, the farms, and the producers.
+Learn more about our cocoa beans and sugar – the region, the farms, and the producers.